How Playing on the Playground Can Help Kids Build Confidence

 - 5. Helps Kids Manage Disappointment and Frustration

 - How to Build Confidence in Kids

-How Time On the Playground Can Help Kids with Confidence
+How Time on the Playground Can Help Kids With Confidence

-1. Builds Peer Relationships
+1. Builds Social Skills and Relationships With Others

 3. Encourages Healthy Risk-Taking